Read first: Understanding how TradeGecko syncs data with your WooCommerce store

 With the installation complete, TradeGecko will now be your business’ master of inventory.
 TradeGecko will update your WooCommerce products whenever there are changes made to stock levels, prices or product information.

 If your store has a large number of products (>10,000 variants), it may take between 3-6 hours for the import process to complete.
 Do not change any settings until the import process has completed - you will receive an email when the import is completed.

 Step 3 of 3: Reviewing & Testing your Integration Settings

 Once your installation and import has completed, you’ll want to review and test the integration.

 Reviewing your Products

-Go to the My Apps section, click on your WooCommerce store and click the Products Listing tab to see if there are any products that were not imported successfully or could not be matched.
+Go to the My Apps section, click on your WooCommerce store and click the Products Listing tab and select Show “Unlinked Only” from the drop down menu to highlight if there are any products that were not imported successfully, matched or linked.

-If there are any unlinked products, please submit a ticket here to contact a Gecko Guru.
+If there are any unlinked products, please submit a ticket here to contact Support.